Timothy Clement-Jones, Baron Clement-Jones: Career

-Political
+Political career

-Clement-Jones was chairman of the Association of Liberal Lawyers 1982–1986 and then of the Liberal Party from 1986 to 1988 and played a major part in the merger with the Social Democratic Party to form the Liberal Democrats.
+Clement-Jones was chairman of the Association of Liberal Lawyers from 1982 to 1986, and then of the Liberal Party from 1986 to 1988.
+He played a major part in the merger with the Social Democratic Party to form the Liberal Democrats.
 He was made CBE for political services in 1988.
 He was the chairman of the Liberal Democrats Finance Committee from 1989 to 1998 and federal treasurer of the Liberal Democrats from 2005 to 2010.